CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: as a Star-Formation Rate Indicator

-There is a broad range of \Pab\ SFR excess in Figure \ref{fig:pabuvoff} for galaxies of varying stellar masses and UV and optical attenuations.
+There is a broad range of \Pab\ SFR excess in Figure \ref{fig:pabuvoff} for galaxies of varying stellar masses and $A_V$.
 However, our measured \Pab/UV SFRs may be influenced by the \Pab\ detection limits, which are mostly closer to a ratio of \Pab\ to UV SFRs of unity at low stellar mass.
-Our \Pab-selected study is generally only sensitive to bursty star formation that occurred within the last 10~Myr, detectable as \Pab\ emission (with ${\rm SFR}_{\Pab}>{\rm SFR_{UV}}$).
-In contrast, a burst of star formation occurring 10-100~Myr ago would lead to ${\rm SFR}_{\Pab}<{\rm SFR_{UV}}$ that is generally not detectable in our sample (as shown by the black upward facing triangles that indicate the \Pab\ flux limit for each galaxy in Figure \ref{fig:pabuvoff}).
-Thus we interpret the scatter of \Pab/UV SFRs in Figure \ref{fig:pabuvoff} as consistent with bursty star formation in some galaxies.
-Furthermore, the \Pab\ detection limits are consistent with an undetected population of low-mass galaxies with ${\rm SFR}_{\Pab}<{\rm SFR_{UV}}$ that represent bursty star formation occurring $>$10~Myr ago, analogous to detected ${\rm SFR}_{\Pab}>{\rm SFR_{UV}}$ galaxies representing bursts within the last 10~Myr.
-We discuss this further in Section 3.2.
+Our \Pab-selected study is generally only sensitive to bursty star-formation that occurred within the last 10~Myr, detectable as \Pab\ emission (with ${\rm SFR}_{\Pab}>{\rm SFR_{UV}}$).
+In contrast, a burst of star-formation occurring 10-100~Myr ago would lead to ${\rm SFR}_{\Pab}<{\rm SFR_{UV}}$ that is generally not detectable in our sample (as shown by the black upward facing triangles that indicate the \Pab\ flux limit for each galaxy in Figure \ref{fig:pabuvoff}).
+Thus we interpret the scatter of \Pab/UV SFRs in Figure \ref{fig:pabuvoff} as consistent with bursty star-formation in some galaxies.
+Furthermore,the \Pab\ detection limits are consistent with an undetected population of low-mass galaxies with ${\rm SFR}_{\Pab}<{\rm SFR_{UV}}$ that represent bursty star-formation occurring $>$10~Myr ago, analogous to detected ${\rm SFR}_{\Pab}>{\rm SFR_{UV}}$ galaxies representing bursts within the last 10~Myr.
+We discuss this further in Section \ref{subsec:burstiness}.

-Figure \ref{fig:pabuv_morph} shows the \Pab\ luminosity and attenuation-corrected UV SFR color-coded by galaxy size, S\'ersic index (measured by \citealt{van12}), and $\Sigma_{1kpc}$ calculated from these values and their stellar masses.
+Figure \ref{fig:pabuv_morph} shows the \Pab\ luminosity and attenuation-corrected UV SFR color-coded by galaxy size, S\'ersic index (measured by \citealt{van12}), and central density $\Sigma_{1kpc}$ calculated from these values and their stellar masses.
 Figure \ref{fig:pabuvoff_morph} shows the log ratio of the \Pab\ to UV SFR versus the same morphology quantities.
 There are no significant correlations between the ratio of the two SFRs with galaxy size, S\'ersic index, or $\Sigma_{1kpc}$.
-We conclude that galaxy morphology does not play a dominant role in the ratio between the \Pab\ and UV SFR of a galaxy, i.e., bursty star formation histories and UV/nebular attenuation are not particularly tied to galaxy morphology.
+Instead, we observe the same constant vertical offset of $\sim0.3$ dex.
+We conclude that galaxy morphology does not play a dominant role in the ratio between the \Pab\ and UV SFR of a galaxy.
+We discuss this further in the next subsection.